 There’s a real push for users to sign up to Grammarly Premium, including claims that 85% of Premium customers report being a better writer as a result of using the service.

 The best price for Premium is their annual subscription of $139.95.
 It’s cheaper than both their quarterly and monthly rates.
+This is comparable to the Whitesmoke business plans and could be called “Grammarly Business”.

 Users access not only grammar, punctuation, spelling and plagiarism checks but also suggestions on how to improve their writing style to make it more unique.